sascha-andres/git-commit/README.md

     enforce-body-line-length: true       # Should too long body lines be treated as an error or as a warning
     lint_gitlab_ci: true                 # If true this calls out to lint .gitlab-ci.yml files
-    gitlab_ci_file: relativePath         # Set a different CI file location
+    gitlab_ci_file: relativePath         # Set a different CI file location confd-directories                    # Specify whether .commit-msg.d directory is used

     ignore:                              # a list of regular expressions to ignore lines (no check)
       - ^#.*                             # ignore comments